 “I’m glad… we’re doing this together,” Jace whispered.

 He saw the reflection of them entering the Gate in Jace’s eyes.
 There was a roar of excitement from the crew and Jace blinked.
-Both of them turned to the screen to see the endless blur of stars all on the screen as they were transported to Haseon.
+Both of them turned to the screen to see the endless blur of stars as they were transported to Haseon.